badpenguin/nextjs-static-generator-boilerplate/README.md

 ## Known Bugs

 * This works with v7 - if you upgrade to v8 there is a regression in getCssLinks() in component NextHeadWithInlineCss, i've opened an issue on https://github.com/zeit/next.js/issues/7641
+* Preact does not work with v8 - https://github.com/zeit/next.js/issues/7231